ogaml/ogaml/README.md

 DISCLAIMER: This library is only in early stages and some features will probably change or be removed.

-NOTE: When developping Ogaml, we try to enforce the absence of undefined behaviours.
+NOTE: When developping OGaml, we try to enforce the absence of undefined behaviours.
 We also try to hide most low-level functions, even though there are cases where we need to expose them (such as texture binding functions).
 If you find an error that is not catched, an undefined behaviour, or a low-level